-COMPENSATION COMMITTEE

-REPORT ON EXECUTIVE COMPENSATION(1)
+COMPENSATION COMMITTEE REPORT ON EXECUTIVE COMPENSATION(1)

 Compensation Philosophy.
-The Company's executive compensation system continues to be comprised of base salaries, annual bonuses and stock option awards.
-Executive compensation is subject to the oversight and approval of the Compensation Committee of the Board of Directors (the "Committee"), which reviews executive officer compensation annually.
+The Company's executive compensation system continues to be comprised of base salaries, annual bonuses based upon specific performance objectives and stock option awards.
+The Compensation Committee of the Board of Directors (the "Committee"), reviews executive officer compensation annually.
 Executive compensation is designed to be competitive within the alcoholic beverages industry and other companies of comparable size and complexity, so as to enable the Company to continue to attract and retain talented and motivated individuals in key positions.

 Compensation paid to the Company's executive officers is intended to reflect the responsibility associated with each executive officer's position, the past performance of the specific executive officer, the goals of management and the profitability of the Company.
 Compensation in any particular case may vary from any industry average on the basis of annual and long-term Company performance, as well as individual performance.
-The Compensation Committee will exercise its discretion to set compensation where, in its judgment, external or individual circumstances warrant it.
+The Compensation Committee believes that the total compensation paid to the Company's executive officers is reasonable.